The holy city of Varanasi can be full-on for first-time travellers to India. Read my dos and don’ts in Varanasi to make sure you have a magical trip!

-If you’re anything like me you’ll clock the snake charmers in India and be like, wow, I need to get a picture!
-That’s all great in a theory but be wary.
+If you’re anything like me you’ll clock the snake charmers in India and be like, wow, I need to get a picture immediately!
+That’s all great in theory but be wary.
 This was something that was further compounded during our trip to Jaipur later on in the tour.

 So, similarly to the snake charmers, I would avoid taking unsolicited photos of them.

 Normally I wouldn’t advise going to the same place twice.
 It pretty much flies in the face of everything I believe in about going to new places.
 There’s always something new to be discovered.
 I mean, you’re in this incredible country where everything is this exhilarating assault to the senses.
 Do you really want to use that time to do the same thing twice?

 When it comes to Blue Lassi the answer is: yes, absolutely.
 I’m absolutely prepared to make an exception for it because I enjoyed it so much.
 I talk about Blue Lassi more in this post about the best restaurants in Varanasi, but you need to know these three things.